Reliability-Adjusted Prioritized Experience Replay: Introduction

 \paragraph{State of the Art} Experience replay has been an active field of research for decades.
 After its first conceptualization by \citet{lin_self-improving_1992}, various extensions, analyses and refinements have been proposed (e.g., \citet{andrychowicz_hindsight_2017, zhang_deeper_2017, isele_selective_2018, rolnick_experience_2018, rostami_complementary_2019,fedus_revisiting_2020, lu_synthetic_2023}).

 Central to our work is an active stream of research exploring optimized selection of experiences from the replay buffer.
-The most notable contribution in this stream so far was \gls{acr:per} (\citet{schaul_prioritized_2015}).
-In essence, \gls{acr:per} proposes to use the absolute \gls{acr:tde} as a sampling weight, which allows to select transitions with a high learning potential more frequently compared to a uniform sampling strategy.
-Various papers built upon the idea of using transition information as a transition selection criterion: \citet{ramicic_entropy-based_2017} explored an entropy-based selection criterion. \citet{gao_prioritized_2021} proposed using experience rewards for sample prioritization. \citet{lee_sample-efficient_2018} proposed Episodic Backwards Update, a method of leveraging past experiences using recursive multi-step updates. \citet{brittain_prioritized_2019} introduced Prioritized Sequence Experience Replay, which extends \gls{acr:per} by propagating absolute \glspl{acr:tde} backwards throughout the episode before using them as a sampling criterion. \citet{zha_experience_2019} and \citet{oh_learning_2021} proposed dynamic, learning-based transition selection mechanisms.
-Yet, the proposed approaches have not replaced \gls{acr:per} as the state-of-the-art, owing to its effectiveness, implementation simplicity, and low computational cost.
+The most notable contribution in this stream so far was \gls{acr:per} \citep{schaul_prioritized_2015, panahi2024investigatinginterplayprioritizedreplay}.
+In essence, \gls{acr:per} proposes to use the absolute \gls{acr:tde} as a sampling weight, which allows to select transitions with high learning potential more frequently compared to a uniform sampling strategy.
+Various papers built upon the idea of using transition information as a transition selection criterion: \citet{ramicic_entropy-based_2017} explored an entropy-based selection criterion. \citet{gao_prioritized_2021} proposed using experience rewards for sample prioritization. \citet{brittain_prioritized_2019} introduced Prioritized Sequence Experience Replay, which extends \gls{acr:per} by propagating absolute \glspl{acr:tde} backwards throughout the episode before using them as a sampling criterion. \citet{zha_experience_2019} and \citet{oh_learning_2021} proposed dynamic, learning-based transition selection mechanisms.
+Yet, the proposed approaches have not replaced \gls{acr:per}: \gls{acr:per} remains the only prioritized sampling strategy that is widely adopted by state-of-the-art \gls{acr:rl} algorithms.
+For a comprehensive review of the relevant literature and a systematic breakdown of this claim, we refer to Appendix~\ref{ssec:literature-review}.

 \paragraph{Contribution} We propose ReaPER, a novel experience replay sampling scheme that improves upon \gls{acr:per} by reducing the influence of unreliable TD targets, ultimately leading to more stable learning and better policy performance.
 Specifically, our contribution is threefold: first, we propose the concept of target Q-value and \gls{acr:tde} reliability and introduce a reliability score based on the absolute \glspl{acr:tde} in subsequent states of the same trajectory.
 Second, we present formal results proving the effectiveness of the reliability-adjusted absolute \gls{acr:tde} as a transition selection criterion.
 Third, we leverage the theoretical insights and the novel reliability score to propose \gls{acr:reaper}, a sampling scheme facilitating more effective experience replay.
 The proposed method is algorithm-agnostic and can be used within any off-policy \gls{acr:rl} algorithm.